TheWerbinator/promptforge/docs/DECISIONS.md

 ## Why skeletons over spinners, and why keep the landing a static server component?

 Two small choices with a defendable reason.
 Skeletons (placeholder blocks shaped like the content) instead of a centered "Loading…"/spinner because they preserve layout — no content-shift when data lands — and read as a finished product rather than a prototype; the cost is one ~10-line component reused everywhere a client page fetches.
-The landing is a pure server component with no client data fetching and a CSS-only backdrop, so it **prerenders to static HTML** at build — the fastest possible first paint for the page a visitor hits first (the acceptance bar was Lighthouse ≥85), and there's nothing dynamic on it to justify client JS.
+The landing is a pure server component with no client data fetching and a CSS-only backdrop, so it **prerenders to static HTML** at build — the fastest possible first paint for the page most visitors land on first (the acceptance bar was Lighthouse ≥85), and there's nothing dynamic on it to justify client JS.
 The interactive `Try the demo` button is the one island (`'use client'`), which is exactly the App Router pattern: static shell, minimal client islands.

 # Phase 15 (web) — Deploy